opendatasoft/slate/source/includes/_dataset_resources.md

 ## Download a resource

-This API endpoint is meant to download a resource specified with its UID.
+This API endpoint is meant to download the file used by a resource specified with its UID.

 > Definition